lab-cosmo/chemiscope/paper/paper.md

 together with associated quantities, including energies, forces, charges, and other scalar or tensorial properties.
 These datasets are commonly explored using post-processing analysis, including property–property correlations [@Huang2020;
-@Wurger2021] and low-dimensional projections [@orlov2025; @Tamura2022;
+@Wurger2021] and low-dimensional projections [@Helfrecht2020; @Jorgensen2025; @orlov2025; @Tamura2022;
-@HernandezLeon2024], to relate abstract representations to the underlying atomic structures [@Chapman2022; @Nicholas2020].
+@HernandezLeon2024], to relate abstract representations to the underlying atomic configurations [@Chapman2022; @Nicholas2020].
 Interactive visualization provides a practical means to interpret structure–property relationships [@Wurger2021], verify computational results, identify unexpected patterns [@xie2018], and explore learned representations [@Walsh2025mapping; @Cheng2020; @De2016].

-For this purpose, Chemiscope has been adopted across multiple atomistic modeling studies, with interactive viewers shared alongside publications and archived datasets on platforms such as Materials Cloud [@Talirz_2020].
+For this purpose, Chemiscope has been adopted across multiple atomistic modeling and coarse-grained studies, with interactive viewers shared alongside publications and archived datasets on platforms such as Materials Cloud [@Talirz_2020].
 While complementary visualization tools exist, from desktop applications such as VMD and OVITO [@Humphrey1996;
 @Stukowski2010] to WebGL-based molecular viewers such as 3Dmol.js and NGLview [@Rego2015;